berti92/mega_calendar/README.md

 <h2>History</h2>

+1.5.0: Added filters.
+Added functionality to include users to the calendar within the plugin settings.
+Mobile optimization

 1.4.0: Added export functionality (ics) - Please make sure, that you have installed the gems -> <a href="https://github.com/berti92/mega_calendar/wiki/Installation">WIKI</a>

 1.3.8: Now you are able to set the start of the week within the plugin settings